MilanStaffehl/numdantic/README.md

 video_frame: NDArray[Shape[Width, Height, RGBAColor], np.int64]
 ```

 This annotation will ensure that the axes are always ordered the correct way.
-For example, attempting to use `video_frame` in a function that accepts an array typed as `NDArray[Shape[Height, Width, RGBAColor], np.int32]` will cause type checkers to raise an error.
+For example, attempting to use `video_frame` in a function that accepts an array typed as `NDArray[Shape[Height, Width, RGBAColor], np.int64]` will cause type checkers to raise an error.

 > [!NOTE]
-> There is one significant caveat to this approach: you cannot mix unspecific axes and named axes, i.e. attempting to assign `video_frame` to a variable typed to have shape `Shape[int, int, int]` does not work and will cause type checkers to report an error.
+> There is one significant caveat to this approach: you cannot mix unspecified axes and named axes, i.e. attempting to assign `video_frame` to a variable typed to have shape `Shape[int, int, int]` does not work and will cause type checkers to report an error.
 Once you opt for named axes, you will have to commit to them.
 Learn more about this limitation and why it occurs in the section about [Limitations](#limitations).

 Named axes have a secondary benefit that only comes into play when validating them with `pydantic`: If you use two or more axes of the same name in a base model field annotation, `pydantic` will check that they all have the same length: